MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-train.md

 ## Publish your model

 If you’re happy with your model, you can select **Publish**  to publish it.
 When publishing completes, your model is promoted as **Published** and is ready to be used.
-For more information about publishing your model, go to [Publish your model](publish-model.md).
+For more information about publishing your model, view the [Publish your model](publish-model.md) topic.

 After you’ve published your form processing model, you can use it in a  [Power Apps canvas app](/ai-builder/form-processor-component-in-powerapps) or in [Power Automate](/ai-builder/form-processing-model-in-flow).